simo-hue/simo-hue.github.io/content/italian/links.md

 ---
-description: Trova tutti i miei profili, progetti e modi per connettersi con me.Dalla fotografia di Instagram Wildlife a YouTube Storytelling e GitHub Development Projects.
+description: Find all my social media profiles, projects, and ways to connect with me.
+From Instagram wildlife photography to YouTube storytelling and GitHub development projects.
 draft: false
 subtitle: Connect with me across all platforms
 title: Links